How to Create a Home Yoga SpaceJuly 26, 2016

 Warrior I pose – Strengthens the arms, legs, shoulders, and back.
 Also stretches the hamstrings, calves, ankles, and shoulders.

-If you have mastered the basic Pigeon pose and would like to deepen your expression, you can also play with the mermaid version of some other favorite poses!
+If you have mastered the basic Pigeon pose and would like to deepen your expression, you can also play with Mermaid pose variation of some other favorite poses!